Patient Protection and the Affordable Care Act Overview

 What does this mean to my organization or diocese?

-If your organization or another organization in your diocese is a “large employer” (as defined below), you or that other organization will be responsible for filing the Employer Mandate tax forms (Forms 1094-C and 1095-C) in early 2017.
+If your organization or another organization in your diocese is a “large employer” (as defined below), you or that other organization will be responsible for filing the Employer Mandate tax forms (Forms 1094-C and 1095-C).
 See More Information about Reporting for details.

 If your organization or another organization in your diocese is NOT a large employer (as defined below), you or that other organization are considered a small employer.
 If you do not sponsor an HRA, you will not be required to take any action as a result of these new reporting requirements.